jaekwon/writings/atomone/utility_of_atone.md

 > hub will be protected when it needs intervention.
 > - https://github.com/tendermint/atom_one/tree/13a717d5623e84ccb37127bb0301ae0e4bbb6999#the-need-for-hubs

+**ICS/VaaS Hub Model vs IBC Hub Model**

-While the VaaS/ICS hub's primary business model is about scaling transaction throughput, the IBC hub business is a natural complementary business model (since by virtue of the many VaaS hosted shards the demand for IBC token pegging is great).
+While the ICS/VaaS hub's primary business model is about scaling transaction throughput, the IBC hub business is a natural complementary business model (since by virtue of the many VaaS hosted shards the demand for IBC token pegging is great).